vinaya-class/vinaya-class.github.io/src/13-money.md

 Not a currency:

-- a check made out to a specific person
+- a money order or check made out to a specific person
+- credit- and debit cards
-- a store's voucher
+- a store's voucher, gift card, or discount points
 - food stamps
+- promissory notes

+Credit cards are not a currency, but are not allowable to use (see NP 20).

 There is no offence for a bhikkhu, in the monastery, to pick up gold or money and put it away for safe keeping.